majasunghee/TDT4250_Assignments/Readme.md

-#Repo
+# Repository
-This repo will contain repoes for all assignment for the course.
+This repository will contain repositories for all individual assignments in the course TDT4250 - Advanced Software Design.